Greenstand/greenstand-documentation/user-guides/walletapiref.md

 403: Forbidden
 403: Current account has no permission to accept this transfer
 ```
-> Only the target destination can accept a transfer.
+> *cause:* Only the target destination can accept a transfer.
 The originating wallet is not allowed to.
 ```
 403: Forbidden
 403: The transfer state is not pending